thereisnotime/MobileQAHelper/README.md

 Add Wi-Fi ability and arp listener for new devices.
 Add local file database for previous connected devices.
 Check if adb is installed and running.
+Add stdout/err capture of each new window handle.

 ### Uninstall ###
 Delete the executable.